 You could also just pick and choose from my weekend in Oklahoma City itinerary.

-2. Claremore, Oklahoma (30 miles/35 minutes): Learn about the birthplace of Will Rogers at the aptly-named Will Rogers Memorial Museum.
-While he was born in nearby Oologah, this is your best bet for an education into the life of the famous cowboy and entertainer.
+- Claremore (30 miles/35 minutes): Learn about the birthplace of Will Rogers at the aptly named Will Rogers Memorial Museum.
+While he was born in nearby Oologah, this is your best bet for an education into the life of the famous cowboy.

-3. Depew, Oklahoma (41 miles/45 minutes): This one was at the top of our list thanks to the Living Kitchen Farm and Dairy, home to family-style dining and many goats.
-Unfortunately, they only do dinners from April through December, which was outside of our travel range.
+- Depew (41 miles/45 minutes): This one was at the top of our list thanks to the Living Kitchen Farm and Dairy, home to family-style dining and many goats.
+Unfortunately, they only do dinners from April through December.

-4. Bartlesville, Oklahoma (45 miles/50 minutes): The big draw here is the home of the Phillips Petroleum Company and the Woolaroc Museum & Wildlife Preserve.
-We got our fill of oil history in Tulsa, but it would have been neat to see the Frank Lloyd Wright tower.
+- Bartlesville (45 miles/50 minutes): The draw here is the home of the Phillips Petroleum Company and the Woolaroc Museum & Wildlife Preserve.
+The Frank Lloyd Wright tower would have been cool to see.

-6. Grand Lake o’ the Cherokees, Oklahoma (82 miles/1 hour 25 minutes): Outdoor enthusiasts can check out this popular destination for watersports like boating, swimming, and fishing.
-Fishing is a sport, right?
+- Grand Lake o’ the Cherokees (82 miles/1 hour 25 minutes): Travelers looking for outdoor activities can check out this popular destination for watersports like boating and swimming.
 Nearby Grove is your best bet for shopping and eats.

-7. Commerce, Oklahoma (94 miles/1 hour 30 minutes): See the boyhood home of Mickey Mantle, also known as “the Commerce Comet.”
-The only reason we didn’t make this one a priority was that there are no tours of the inside of the home.
-Missed tourism opportunity!
+- Commerce (94 miles/1 hour 30 minutes): See the boyhood home of Mickey Mantle, also known as “the Commerce Comet.”
+The only reason we didn’t make this one a priority was that there were no tours of the inside of the home.

-9. McAlester, Oklahoma (91 miles/1 hour 40 minutes): History buffs will like the Tannehill Museum, home to artifacts from the Oklahoma State Penitentiary.
-This one is also a great base for some of the best state parks near Tulsa: Lake Eufaula and Robbers Cave.
+- McAlester (91 miles/1 hour 40 minutes): History buffs will like the Tannehill Museum, home to artifacts from the Oklahoma State Penitentiary.
+This one is also a great base for state parks near Tulsa like Lake Eufaula and Robbers Cave.

-11. Fayetteville, Arkansas (113 miles/2 hours 5 minutes): Seeking day trips from Tulsa to Arkansas?
-This college town is home to the University of Arkansas.
+- Fayetteville, Arkansas (113 miles/2 hours 5 minutes): This college town is home to the University of Arkansas.
 If you don’t want to hang out with the coeds, you can stroll around the Botanical Garden of the Ozarks.

-15. Springfield, Missouri (181 miles/2 hours 45 minutes): I have to give Missouri some love on this list because it’s so close to Tulsa.
-I’ll give some love to Kansas City, my favorite city in the state, elsewhere, but Springfield is a great option for art enthusiasts.
+- Springfield, Missouri (181 miles/2 hours 45 minutes): I have to give Missouri some love on this list because it’s so close to Tulsa.
+Springfield is a great option for art enthusiasts.

 Best Weekend Trips from Tulsa